JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ![Renamed iOS project directory in Android Studio](ios-directory-renamed-in-as.png){width=194}

-## Connect the shared module to your iOS project
+## Compile the shared module into a framework for the iOS project

-To use Kotlin code compiled into a `.framework` for your iOS project, connect this framework to the project.
+To use Kotlin code in your iOS project, compile shared code into a `.framework`.

+* In Android Studio, run the `packForXcode` Gradle task in one of the following ways:

+   * Run the following command in the Terminal:

+       ```text
+        ./gradlew packForXcode
+       ```

+   * Double-click the `packForXcode` task in the list of Gradle tasks.

+The generated framework is located in `shared/build/xcode-frameworks/`.

+## Connect the framework to your iOS project

+Once you have the framework, it's time to connect it to your iOS project.
 There are different ways on how to do this.

 This tutorial assumes that you store code for Android and iOS applications in a single repository (monorepo).
 In this case, you can either: